rqlite/rqlite-docker/README.md

     docker run rqlite/rqlite

 This will start a single node, connected to the default `bridge` network.
 The HTTP API will be available at `http://$IP:4001`. `$IP` is the address Docker assigns to your rqlite container, and will be displayed in the rqlite logs.
+For convenience you might like to make rqlite available on localhost by passing `-p4001:4001` to the `run` command.

+    docker run -p4001:4001 rqlite/rqlite

 ### Passing extra options to rqlite
 rqlite supports many options, allowing you to control its behavior.
 To set an option simply append it your launch command.
 For example, to enable on-disk mode: